-Stabilize and recover reservoir storage when a key component that defines the water available for release―reservoir inflow―is not included in the design of a water conservation program.
-Thus, Lake Mead continues to draw down even as states credit their water conservation accounts.
-This situation has already happened over the past decade!
-This scenario occurs when Lake Mead inflows minus evaporation are less than historical allocations (Figure 4).
+Reservoir inflows are not considered in conservation accounting.
+When a key component that defines the water available for release―reservoir inflow―is not included in the design of a water conservation program, overdraft can occur despite large systemwide storage capacity.
+In this scenario, Lake Mead would draw down even as states credit their water conservation accounts.
+This situation occurred over the past decade.
+This happened when the balance of Lake Mead inflows and evaporation were less than historical allocations (Figure 4).
 Essentially, states got credit for voluntary water conservation activity even though the physical water never entered the reservoir.
-I estimate that 0.7 million acre-feet of the total 4.1 million acre-feet of program conservation efforts were credited even when sufficient water did not flow into Lake Mead (Figure 4).
+It is estimated that 0.7 million acre-feet of the total 4.1 million acre-feet of program conservation efforts were credited even though sufficient water did not flow into Lake Mead (Figure 4).

+Environmental and minimum household water needs are not explicitly included in the current framework.
+The interim guidelines are built on historical water allocations to states, which were developed at a time that did not include key water needs that we recognize in the 21st Century, including environmental water flows and aquatic habitat and tribal water rights.
+Additionally, some areas of the basin recognize that households should be able to access a minimum level of water supply for health and safety.

-A Suggestion to Stabilize and Recover Lake Mead Storage during Conditions of Low Storage and Inflow while Increase User Autonomy to Manage Vulnerability
+Water Accounts: Promoting Lake Mead Storage during Conditions of Low Storage and Inflow while Increasing User Autonomy to Manage Vulnerability

-There are numerous ways to combine the key components―reservoir inflow, evaporation, current storage, trigger to prohibit debits, and protection volume―of a reservoir water conservation program.
-Thus there are numerous ways to design a voluntary, uncompensated program.
+There are numerous ways to structure the key factors in a hydrologic balance―including reservoir inflow, evaporation, current storage, prohibitions on debits, and protected storage volume―within a water conservation program with reservoir storage.
+Thus, there are numerous ways to design a voluntary, uncompensated program.
 One option is to raise the elevation trigger that prohibits debits on water conservation accounts.
 Another option is to set the storage trigger that requires mandatory water conservation to the anticipated Lake Mead storage volume had the voluntary water conservation program not existed (City of Phoenix, 2024; Pitt et al., 2024 ).

-Here is another suggestion: Switch from water conservation accounting to water accounting.
-This suggestion works on the principles of divide each year’s reservoir inflow, subtract evaporation, and users consume and conserve within their available water (account balance).
+We suggest to switch from the current model of water conservation accounting to water accounts.
+In each year, basin users would divide each year’s reservoir inflow, subtract evaporation, and users consume and conserve within their available water (account balance).
 Users carry over end-of-year account balances to the next year.
-Additionally, Reclamation sets the protection volume to stabilize and recover Lake Mead storage.
+Additionally, USBR sets the protection volume to stabilize and recover Lake Mead storage.
 Lake Mead active storage becomes the protection volume plus the sum of all water user account balances.
-The accounting has 9 steps (Box 2).
+The proposed accounting procedure has 9 steps (Box 2).

-In water accounting, users can access all of their prior conserved water (rollover) and current account balance at any time because the protection volume ensures a minimum storage volume and account balances must always stay zero or positive.
-In water accounting, there is no trigger to prohibit debits.
-In water accounting, there is also no mandatory conservation because, again, the protection volume stabilizes reservoir storage.
+In water accounting, users can access all their prior conserved water (rollover) and current account balance at any time because the protection volume ensures a minimum storage volume and account balances must always stay zero or positive.
+With water accounts, there is no trigger to prohibit debits.
+With water account, there is also no mandatory conservation because, again, the protection volume stabilizes reservoir storage.

-Water accounting leverages prior shortage sharing agreements, including the recent Lower Basin Alternative (Buschatzke et al., 2024).
+Water accounts leverage prior shortage sharing agreements, including the recent Lower Basin Alternative (Buschatzke et al., 2024).
 A user’s share of the reservoir inflow is their historical allocation minus the agreed-on shortage volume (Appendix A).
 Program designers can also create accounts for communities excluded from river management such as Tribal Nations and Colorado River Delta.